 Creation of the Pipeline

-Founded in 2010, The North Face Park and Pipe Open Series (PPOS) is a freeskiing tour featuring slopestyle, halfpipe, big air, and rail jam skiing competitions with $55,000 in total prize value up for grabs.
+Founded in 2010, The North Face Park and Pipe Open Series presented by Nissan (PPOS) is a freeskiing tour featuring slopestyle, halfpipe, big air, and rail jam skiing competitions with $55,000 in total prize value up for grabs.
 As one of the only open-format event series, amateurs have the opportunity to compete alongside top pros.

 PPOS is a grassroots pipeline for athletes hoping to develop their skills and eventually qualify for top-level competitions such as X Games, Grand Prix and the Olympics.
 In addition to providing an open competition opportunity for athletes, The North Face is also the charter sponsor of U.S. Freeskiing through 2018.
 Some of freeskiing’s top names have competed in The North Face PPOS series, including Gus Kenworthy, David Wise, Nick Goepper, Joss Christensen, Devin Logan, Roz Groenewoud and Maddie Bowman.